 Doug volunteered for the Royal Navy in 1944 at the age of 17.
 In order to join the navy it was necessary for him to have connections with someone in that service.
 He had a brother who had been in the navy for three years and an uncle who had served for 20 years plus.
 He joined with the rank of a boy as he wasn’t quite 17½.
 His pay was 10 shillings per fortnight.
 When he reached the age of 17½ he became a probationary supply assistant and had to report to the old Butlin’s holiday camp at Skegness, then known as HMS Royal Arthur.
 [The Admiralty requisitioned the camp on 22 September 1939.
 It was used as a central reception area for new naval recruits, which closed in 1946.]
 There was a motto on the entrance gate, which caused some amusement: ‘Our aim is all for your enjoyment’.
-There were about 5,000 matelots (sailors) in the camp There was a shortage of uniforms, so the men had to wear their pullovers back to front to hide the fact that they didn’t have any shirts.
+There were about 5,000 matelots (sailors) in the camp but there was a shortage of uniforms, so the men had to wear their pullovers back to front to hide the fact that they didn’t have any shirts.
 It turned out to be a bitterly cold winter.
-There was a tubular heater in the flimsy huts they lived in which was on for about 2 hours per day.
+There was a tubular heater in the flimsy huts they lived in, which was on for about 2 hours per day.
 At night they left their daytime clothes on and put their pyjamas over the top for warmth.

-One day Doug was summoned to the divisional officer because his brother, Leading Seaman John Edwin Rawlinson, who had returned from abroad after 2½ years wanted Doug to be his best man at his wedding and was requesting compassionate leave for him.
+One day Doug was summoned to the divisional officer because his brother, Leading Signalman John Edwin Rawlinson, who had returned from abroad after 2½ years wanted Doug to be his best man at his wedding and was requesting compassionate leave for him.
 Doug knew nothing of this but the divisional officer was suspicious that Doug had put him up to it.
 Permission was refused.
 Sadly Doug never saw his brother again as he was killed on HMS Goodall off the north Russian ports on 29 April 1945; a U-boat fired a torpedo at the frigate, causing its ammunition magazine to blow up.
 The captain was killed with 111 other members of the crew; there were 44 survivors.
 This was the last ship to be sunk before the end of the European war – it was just eight days before VE Day.

 Doug was stationed at Skegness for 2–3 months then went to Malvern for his seaman’s training, then back to Skegness to do his training for the supply branch.
 The common name for sailors in the supply branch was ‘Jack Dusty’, which came from the fact that they often had to carry bags of flour.